mattpap/masters-thesis/sphinx/src/algorithms.rst

 roots.

-To tackle this problem, when the user needs guaranteed error bounds of the computed roots, symbolic root isolation algorithms can be used.
-SymPy can isolate roots of a polynomial with rational coefficients over real and complex domains, taking advantage of most recent algorithmic solutions in the field.
+To tackle this problem, when the user needs guaranteed error bounds of the computed roots, symbolic root isolation algorithms can be used. |sympy| can isolate roots of a polynomial with rational coefficients over real and complex domains, taking advantage of most recent algorithmic solutions in the field.
 Symbolic root isolation is not that efficient as numerical root finding, but is always successful for arbitrary polynomials, giving, as the result, isolation intervals